Tuesday, October 9, 2012

 Buncoing Buyers

-The reason why things sell like hot cakes in Bangalore is because of the large population.
-Mind that in rush hours, people look like ants.
-Besides this, there are so many mixed populations from around the world.
-One thing I notice is that merchants are very lazy in Bangalore; the reason may be too many customers that keep them kind of fed up with works.
+The reason things sell like hotcakes in Bangalore is the large population.
+Mind you, during rush hours, people look like ants—determined, countless, and surprisingly good at elbowing you.
+Besides that, there is a mixed population from all over the world.
+One thing I've noticed, though, is that merchants in Bangalore are very lazy.
+The reason may be that too many customers keep them fed up with work.
+When you have a thousand people fighting for your attention, I suppose you stop trying too hard.

 Back in Bhutan, my sister has a small shop.
-It’s located in Denchi, Pema Gatshel.
-She told me that she bought things for sale only to be expired.
-There is no buyer.
-And recently, losing hope, she shifted her shop from Denchi to her village.
-“Is it better?”
+It was located in Denchi, Pema Gatshel.
+She told me she bought things for sale only to watch them expire.
+There were no buyers.
+Recently, losing hope, she shifted her shop from Denchi to her village.
+"Is it better?"
 I asked.
-“I am hoping, but now it’s worst than the previous,” she told me worriedly.
-I mentioned to her that this hope and expectation will lead you to poverty.
-I hope she understands it.
+"I am hoping, but now it's worse than before," she told me worriedly.
+I mentioned to her that this hope and expectation would lead her to poverty.
+I hope she understands.
+But hope, as we know, is a dangerous thing in business.